-The Town of Vail remains in a strong financial position according to results of the 2018 audit which was presented to the Town Council earlier this month by Michael Jenkins of McMahan and Associates.
+The Town of Vail remains in a strong financial position according to results of the 2019 audit which was presented to the Town Council this week by Michael Jenkins of McMahan and Associates.
 The report gave the town a "clean" opinion, which means the auditors believe the financial statements are presented fairly in all material respects.

 For more information, contact Kathleen Halloran, finance director, at 970-479-2116 or email firstname.lastname@example.org.